-Security Management Portal
+Security Management Portal (SMP)

-The Security Management Portal (SMP) is a management product for service providers, which delivers outsourced Internet security to small businesses.
-Developed by SofaWare Technologies Ltd., a company affiliated to Check Point, the SMP enables service providers to create flexible service categories and to centrally manage tens of thousands of subscribers.
+The SMP is a management product for service providers that deliver outsourced Internet security to small businesses.
+The SMP enables service providers to create flexible service categories and to centrally manage tens of thousands of subscribers that are using Safe@Office Products.